What Can You Not Do While On The FMLA| Full Guide?

 How long may you use FMLA benefits?

 Certain employees are eligible for up to 12 weeks of unpaid, job-protected leave each year under the Family and Medical Leave Act (FMLA).
-It mandates that their corporate health benefits continue throughout the leave.
+It mandates that their corporate health benefits continue throughout the rest.

 Do you require approval to quit work?